aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 3. [FUEGO firecam repo](https://github.com/fuego-dev/firecam)

 See some sample HPWREN pictures below.
+Can you detect the smoke ?

 ![Image from one of HPWREN camera](images/hpwren_sample2.jpg) ![Image from one of HPWREN camera](images/hpwren_sample1.jpg)